-Estonia has most startups per capita in Europe
+Estonia has the most startups per capita in Europe

-Estonia has most unicorns per capita in Europe
+Estonia has the most unicorns per capita in Europe

 Estonia leads Europe in investments per capita

-“Estonia is pulling in the money,” writes Sifted, summarising the recent VC investment report by Atomico that says that Estonia has raised the highest number of investments per capita out of any countries in Europe.
+“Estonia is pulling in the money,” writes Sifted, summarising the previous VC investment report by Atomico that says that Estonia has raised the highest number of investments per capita out of any countries in Europe.
+In 2022 Estonia went even further, with investment levels at a 3,6% share of GDP.
+The only other country in the ‘above 1% of GDP’ category on their investment levels is Croatia.

-Estonia isn’t only mastering the building of unicorns and startups, but raising money as well.
-“Estonia, one of the smallest countries in the region, leads the whole of Europe when it comes to VC investments per capita as well as startup creation — €1,967 per capita raised and one startup per 1,048 people — which won’t come as a surprise to many readers,” writes Sifted.
+“Estonia, one of the smallest countries in the region, leads the whole of Europe when it comes to VC investments per capita as well as startup creation — €1,967 per capita raised and one startup per 1,048 people — which won’t come as a surprise to many readers,” wrote Sifted in 2021.

 Furthermore, Estonia’s brilliance in attracting money to the country is much more than a random result of one successful year.
 In its 2021 report, Atomico points out that cumulatively, Estonia is the second in Europe in terms of capital invested per capita in 2017-2021.